grycap/vmrc-web/README.md

 ```
 mvn package
 ```
-The file $VMRC_CLIENT_LOCATION/target/vmrc-client.jar will be generated
+The file $VMRC_CLIENT_LOCATION/target/vmrc-client.jar will be generated.

 4. (Optional) Generate the documentation for the client-side Java API mvn javadoc:javadoc